vadrif-draco/duck-pro-plus/README.md

-# Duck
+# Duck Encyclopedia - Advanced Angular Features

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.6.
+This project extends the Duck Encyclopedia application to demonstrate advanced Angular concepts.
+It builds upon the basic concepts covered earlier and introduces more complex features.

 ## About This Project